Earth Day Activity Ideas For Ages 4+!

 Explaining and illustrating life cycles can be an important milestone for little ones as it teaches them how to understand the world around them and how we are all interconnected in this circle of life.

-Idea #5: Use Clixo to Re-tell A Story (Difficulty level: Varies)
+Idea #5: Use Clixo to Re-tell a Story

 This activity takes Activity Idea #4 (above) to the next level!